-5 Reporting requirements
+5. Reporting requirements

-The Integrity Services Unit are responsible for reporting instances of fraud and corruption to external agencies (such as the Crime and Corruption Commission and the Queensland Police Service) pursuant to legislative requirements.
+The Deputy Director-General, Corporate and the Integrity Services Unit are responsible for reporting instances of fraud and corruption to external agencies (such as the Crime and Corruption Commission, the Queensland Police Service and the Queensland Audit Office) pursuant to legislative and other regulatory requirements.

-6 Human rights

-The policy has been reviewed for compatibility with human rights under the Human Rights Act 2019 (the Act).
-The policy has been found to limit human rights only to the extent that is lawful, reasonable, and demonstrably justifiable in accordance with section 13 of the Act therefore, it is reasonable to conclude that the policy is compatible with human rights.

-7 Approval
+6. Approval

-This policy was approved by the Director-General on 18 August 2022.
+Approved by:

+Robyn Turbit Deputy Director-General Corporate

+Date: 29 November 2021
-Attachment 1: Contacts

-Attachment 2: References

-Attachment 3: Definitions

-Attachment 4: Areas of perceived high fraud and corruption risk in the public sector

-Attachment 5: Examples of types of fraud and corruption that may be relevant to the department

-Attachment 6: Identifying fraud and corruption risks

-Attachment 7: Indicators of fraud and corruption ('red flags')
+Attachment 1: Contacts Attachment 2: References Attachment 3: Definitions Attachment 4: Areas of perceived high fraud and corruption risk in the public sector Attachment 5: Examples of types of fraud and corruption that may be relevant to the department Attachment 6: Identifying fraud and corruption risks Attachment 7: Indicators of fraud and corruption ("red flags")